-7. Do you believe that Ocean Resources should be a top priority over the next five years?
-Yes No Continue opposition to offshore drilling and strengthen State rules for permitting onshore and

-8. Do you believe that Energy & Government Facility Siting should be a top priority over the next five years?
+- 7. Do you believe that Ocean Resources should be a top priority over the next five years?
+Yes No Continue opposition to offshore drilling and strengthen State rules for permitting onshore and near shore development that comes from offshore development. - 8.
+Do you believe that Energy & Government Facility Siting should be a top priority over the next five years?
 Yes No